arabine/opendlms/README.md

 # DLMS/Cosem stack

-This is an implementation of the DLMS/Cosem protocol in the MIT Open Source and permissive license.
+This is an implementation of the DLMS/Cosem protocol using the MIT Open Source and permissive license.
 This protocol is mainly used in gas/water/electricity meters but is enough generic to target any IoT device.

 See the official organization group to learn more: http://www.dlms.com.

-This repository provides C code, mainly framing encoding/decoding functions.
-There is no any integration in a complete stand-alone examples.
-See other repositories for that purpose.
+The protocol stack is developped in C/C++ languages, the code stack is in C, the client is in C++.

 ## Development goals